jadaml/Raisin/README.md

 * Provide the common framework for all games
-* Raisin should be functional no matter how bugous is the supplied game, or how much is intact.---aisin should be able to run without any support file without crashing with ie. a seg-fault.
+* Raisin should be functional no matter how bugous is the supplied game, or how much is intact.---raisin should be able to run without any support file without crashing with ie. a seg-fault.
 * A game can be scripted
-* Raisin should provide debug features for game creation.---Running Raisin without a game brings up a "console"
+* Raisin should provide debug features for game creation.---Running Raisin without a game, will brings up a "console"
 * The game content can be any license, regardless of Raisin's license.
 * And last, but not least: PORTABLE